jkang331/iQuiz/README.md

 * UI elements required
   * question text [DONE]
   * the correct answer text [DONE]
-  * some indicator whether they got it right or wrong
+  * some indicator whether they got it right or wrong [DONE]
   * a "next" button to indicate they are ready to go on [DONE]
 * layout is totally up to you [DONE]